OloOcki/awesome-citygml/README.md

 ## China

-- **China** LoD1 building models for several cities (Tianjin, Shanghai, Beijing) with the promised nationwide extension.
+- **China** :large_orange_diamond: LoD1 building models for several cities (Tianjin, Shanghai, Beijing) with the promised nationwide extension.
 The builidings are saved as .shp files, where the rooftop type is identified but not modeled; Part of the research project.

 [🏠][1️⃣]